-Once the testing is complete, no contact of any form by cooperative schools will be entered into with applicants prior to 10am on Friday 5 May.
-Interviews with prospective scholarship recipients will commence on Friday 2 June.
+Once the testing is complete, no contact of any form by cooperative schools will be entered into with applicants prior to Monday 7 May, 2018.
+Interviews with prospective scholarship recipients will commence in May.

 St Hilda’s Anglican School for Girls uses an external testing agency, Academic Assessment Services (AAS), to manage its scholarship program.
 Once you have registered your daughter online and paid the $100 registration fee to AAS, please submit the following documents to the School (address details on the cover sheet).
 Please note: the single application fee of $100 covers all St Hilda’s scholarships for which the applicant applies.
 However, it does not cover the cost of separate scholarship applications to the other schools.

 - Scholarship cover sheet

 - A cover letter briefly outlining the applicant’s achievements and the reasons for her application

 - A copy of the receipt/invoice, generated by AAS, and sent to you via email

 - St Hilda’s Enrolment Registration Form (only if the applicant is not yet registered or enrolled at the School, no application fee payable).

 - A copy of the applicant’s birth certificate.